Vocademy

 Impedance of a parallel resonant circuit

 If you add a resistor to a parallel resonant circuit, that resistor will impose a limit on the total impedance of the circuit.
 At the resonant frequency the capacitive reactance and the inductive reactance combine in such a way that the impedance approaches infinity.
-Placing such a very high impedance in parallel with a relatively low resistance will have little effect on the total impedance.
-The total impedance will essentially be the value of the resistor at the resonant frequency.
+Putting a resistor in parallel with that nearly infinite impedance results in a total impedance essentially equal to the value of the resistor.

 Over all, the impedance of a parallel resonant circuit is highest at the resonant frequency.
 If there is any resistance in the circuit, the impedance at the resonant frequency will be the value of that resistor.